uwgraphics/d3-twodim/README.md

 Gets or sets whether the scatterplot should generate a voronoi overlay for an easier end-user experience of interacting with points.
 By changing this value, the component is added to or removed from the scatterplot.

 Generated voronoi cells are linked to the points they represent, and bound mouse events to the scatterplot are rebound to these generated voronoi cells.
 By default, a voronoi overlay is created for all points.
-To only activate the voronoi overlay for highlighted points (e.g., for performance reasons), pass `true` to [squashMouseEvents()](#scatterplot_squashMouseEvents)`.
+To only activate the voronoi overlay for highlighted points (e.g., for performance reasons), pass `true` to [squashMouseEvents()](#scatterplot_squashMouseEvents).

 <a name="scatterplot_doZoom" href="#scatterplot_doZoom">#</a> *scatterplot*.**doZoom**([*doZoom*])  [<*code*>](https://github.com/uwgraphics/d3-twodim/blob/master/src/scatterplot.js#L937)

 Gets or sets whether the scatterplot should support panning and zooming with the chart area.
 By changing this value, this functionality is added to or removed from the scatterplot.
 Note that activating this component with the [doBrush](#scatterplot_doBrush) option is not supported (the function of the mouse is overloaded).

 <a name="scatterplot_squashMouseEvents" href="#scatterplot_squashMouseEvents">#</a> *scatterplot*.**squashMouseEvents**([*doLimitMouse*]) [<*code*>](https://github.com/uwgraphics/d3-twodim/blob/master/src/scatterplot.js#L1006)

 Gets or sets whether mouse events should be fired when no points are highlighted.
 With the default value of `false`, all point-based mouse events will be fired.
 When set to true, this disables voronoi generation and firing mouse events when no points are highlighted, which can result in great redraw performance savings.

-Currently, a SVG clip mask hides points that fall outside of the chart area (this happens by default on Canvas and WebGL).

 ### Legend